w3c/dxwg/profiledesc/examples/README.md

 Figure 1: DCAT profiles

 ### DCAT-AP
 DCAT-AP is the widely used European *Application Profile* of DCAT.
-DCAT-AP's constraints are specified using SHACL.
+DCAT-AP's specification is avalable in document form (PDF & DOCX) which has the role of *Guidance* and *Conformance Test Constraints* are specified using SHACL.

 The RDF for this example is in [profiledesc_example.ttl](profiledesc_example.ttl).